Charles Lane Poor: Biography

 He was born on January 18, 1866, in Hackensack, New Jersey, to Edward Erie Poor.

 He graduated from the City College of New York and received a PhD in 1892 from Johns Hopkins University.
 Poor became an astronomer and professor of celestial mechanics at Columbia University from 1903 to 1944, when he was named Professor Emeritus.
 He published several works disputing the evidence for Einstein's theory of relativity during the 1920s, and reflecting objections to the theory.

 For 25 years, Poor was chairman of the admissions committee of the New York Yacht Club.
 In addition, he was a fellow of the Royal Astronomical Society and an associate fellow of the American Academy of Arts and Sciences.
-He served several terms as mayor of Dering Harbor on Long Island, New York, and invented a "line of position computers" for yachting navigation.
+He served several terms as mayor of Dering Harbor on Long Island, New York.
+Poor also invented a circular slide rule used with a sextant for yachting navigation.
 At Columbia University, Poor was a teacher of the astronomer Samuel A. Mitchell, who went on to become director of the Leander McCormick Observatory at the University of Virginia.

 He died on September 27, 1951.